anyusernameisokay/acldpy/ReadMe.md

 1. `result_type="pg_tk"`: <a href="https://pingouin-stats.org/build/html/generated/pingouin.pairwise_tukey.html#pingouin-pairwise-tukey">pingouin's Tukey-Kramer test</a>
 2. `result_type="stm_tk"`: <a href="https://www.statsmodels.org/dev/generated/statsmodels.sandbox.stats.multicomp.MultiComparison.tukeyhsd.html#statsmodels-sandbox-stats-multicomp-multicomparison-tukeyhsd">statsmodel's Tukey-Kramer test</a>

-## Development & Planned Features
+## Development and Distribution

-The project is in its early development.
+This package is provided under the MIT license.
+I (<a href="https://github.com/anyusernameisokay">NJung</a>) am its sole developer.
+I encourage you to report issues, when you find them under <https://github.com/anyusernameisokay/acld/issues>.
+If you do so, please provide your input data, and the error you receive<br><br>
+Currently, the package is still under development, and I expect that some inputs can lead to unhandled exceptions.
+However, the package will never silently return a wrong cld!
 <br><br>
-Furthermore, the improvements are planned:
+Furthermore, the following improvements are planned:

 - Different and custom alternatives to the classical small letters.
 - Assigning the letters according to the numerical values of the groups.